monosoul/yadegrap/README.md

 To use the plugin you have to have [lombok](https://projectlombok.org) version `1.16.4` or higher in your project's compile classpath.

-Also, you'll need a Gradle. :)
+Also, you'll need Gradle. :)

 ### Usage example
 A build script example: